 - Streamlining communication and distribution of updates and protocols can be done in the click of a button.
 Such as sharing incident finding reports, procedure updates, real-time updates on prohibitions or risk factors like bad weather.
 Through the in-app directory, it’s easy to find the work contact you need.
 Start chat groups to better day-to-day communication more easily and efficiently.
 Or send formal and informal announcements with push notifications.

 All of the above may sound ridiculously expensive, but Connecteam, pricing starts at $29/month for up to 200 users!
-So start your free 14 day trial now to benefit from all of Connecteam’s features.
+So start your free plan now to benefit from all of Connecteam’s features.

 Hundreds of manufacturing companies choose Connecteam